hoangvunguyenbk/CommonCpp_Idioms/README.md

 - tag dispatching

 **concept**

-a concept is a set of constraints on template parameters evaluated at compile time
+A concept is a set of constraints on template parameters evaluated at compile time

 ```cpp
 //define a concept and use as the typename